macobra52/smb3-hacks/SMB3 IPS/readme.md

 42 Coin 1UPs
 ----------

 Makes it so that you only need to collect 42 coins for a 1UP.
-Can be easily modified with any custom amount, but glitchiness will occur with values over 100 ($64).
+Can be easily modified with any custom amount, but glitchyness will occur with values over 100 ($64).

 0 Lives